NEET 2020 exam postponed; correction window extended - Check updates here!

 Total seat matrix and institutes

-National Testing Agency had re-opened the facility to fill NEET 2020 application form for registered candidates from February 3 to 9, up to 11:50 PM.
-Earlier, the authorities had opened the facility of NEET 2020 correction window on January 15 to enable candidates make changes in the application form.
-This was available till January 31, 2020 and could be accessed by entering login credentials.
+NTA has re-opened the NEET application form correction window for registered candidates from July 4 to 15, till 5 PM.
+Earlier the authorities enabled the facility of NEET 2020 correction window for candidates on April 1 to make changes in the application form.
+This could be accessed by entering login credentials.
 NTA had released NEET application form on December 2, 2019 from 4:00 PM in online mode and successfully completed the registration on January 6, 2020.
 To fill the NEET application form, candidates must follow five steps as detailed below.
 Before applying for NEET 2020, it's advisable to keep the necessary documents ready.

 1. NEET 2020 Registration: Candidates must enter their name, email Id, mobile number, gender etc to register and generate their provisional application number and login credentials.